 Imperial discovers oil at Leduc, marking the beginning of Western Canada’s great oil development.

-At Cold Lake, Alta., Imperial begins an experimental program to extract bitumen from the oil sands.
+Imperial begins an experimental program to extract bitumen from the oil sands in Cold Lake, Alberta.

-Imperial’s Strathcona refinery is built to replace older refineries in Edmonton, Regina, Winnipeg and Calgary.
+Imperial builds Strathcona refinery to replace older refineries in Edmonton, Regina, Winnipeg and Calgary.

-Imperial moves its head office to Calgary from Toronto in Fifth Avenue Place.
+Imperial moves its head office to Calgary from Toronto.

 Imperial and ExxonMobil Canada acquire a multi-year exploration license, covering more than 500,000 acres, to explore for hydrocarbons in the Beaufort Sea.

-Imperial announces its decision to fund the first phase of the Kearl oil sands project, a new mining development northeast of Fort McMurray, Alta.
+Imperial announces its decision to fund the first phase of the Kearl oil sands project, a new mining development northeast of Fort McMurray, Alberta.

 Imperial announces approval of an expansion of the company’s Cold Lake operation in northeastern Alberta, called Nabiye.

-Imperial announces the start-up of the initial development of the Kearl oil sands project, which incorporates next-generation technology innovations that significantly enhance environmental performance.
+Imperial announces the start-up of the initial development of the Kearl oil sands project.

 Imperial announces the successful startup of the Kearl oil sands expansion project, ahead of schedule.